Laindon: History

-The Five Links Estate was built in the late 1960s and early 1970s on land between the High Road and central Basildon.
+The Five Links Estate was built in the late 1960s and early 1970s, on land between the High Road and central Basildon.
 The housing is built in a distinctive pattern around pedestrian courtyards.
 Basildon Council are currently regenerating this area with the aim of reducing crime, and renaming some streets.

-Since 2020, Laindon Centre has undergone modernisation with 224 homes and 16 shops planned, including several flats.
+Since 2020, Laindon town centre has undergone modernisation, with 224 homes and 16 shops planned, including several flats.